octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 # Conclusion

-Ligo is meant for smart contract development and always yields Michelson code.
+Ligo is meant for smart contract development and always yields a Michelson code.
 The method for developing such smart contracts is pretty much always the same, and follows an order very close to the Michelson smart contract structure:

-1. the **parameter** (or entrypoints): the entrypoints are defined into a variant, a type is defined for the input entrypoints,
+1. the **parameter** (or entrypoints): the entrypoints are defined into a variant, a type is defined for the input entrypoints.
 2. the **storage**: the storage is defined as a type.
 Usually, it is a record.
-3. the **code**: the main function dispatches the actions with a pattern matching.
+3. the **code**: the main function dispatches the actions using a pattern matching.
 The logic for each entrypoint is implemented in a function

-There has to be a **main** function, which dispatches the actions of the smart contract.
+There needs to be a **main** function, which dispatches the actions of the smart contract.

-LIGO syntax was designed to help developers to build smart contracts by providing them with a syntax familiar to them: the main difference from other languages has been the way the code is built, and a few technical limitations due to the particularities of blockchain (randomness for instance).
+LIGO syntax was designed to help developers build smart contracts by providing them with a syntax familiar to them: the main difference from other languages is the way the code is built, and a few technical limitations due to the particularities of using a blockchain (randomness for instance).

-LIGO is only a part of the tools that make the smart contract development experience easier for developers.
-Another part is unit testing, and it will be introduced later in this module.
+LIGO is only a part of the tools that make the experience of smart contract development easier for developers.
+Another part, introduced later in this module, is unit testing.